learn-co-curriculum/selecting-single-elements-lab/README.md

 ### Introduction

 Welcome to your first lab!
 Please read this entire readme.
 We'll try to only include information to help you.
 This way, we won't waste your time and will allow you to get to the coding as fast as possible.

 We are going to continue with our search engine that pulls identifying information from Wikipedia.
 As you remember, Aardvark created a chatbot such that when a user asked a question, the program would look to Wikipedia to pull related information about the question topic.

 ### Your task
-In the last section we pulled the first category information as a way to categorize the topic.
+In the last section, we pulled the first category information as a way to categorize the topic.
 In this lab, we'll use the information we learned to pull the first image in the article, an image of Ada Lovelace, a relevant link from the first paragraph, and a few other items.

 ### The rules of the lab